-My best girlfriends and I recently threw a birthday party for one of our best friends.
+My best girlfriends and I threw a birthday party for one of our best friends one year.
 To save on cost and expenses, we crafted as much as possible.
 I made the cake topper and party centerpieces on a budget.
 This way, we were able to splurge on the food, cake, and fresh flowers.
-Perfect for a birthday or New Year’s party, here is how I made these recycled can centerpieces with succulents.
+Perfect for a birthday, New Year’s party, or even a centerpiece for your kitchen table or patio, here is how I made these recycled can centerpieces with succulents.

 Time: 10-15 Minutes

 I also saved some cans to use as flower vases and make small arrangements of fresh white flowers.
 I grouped them together along with glittered teal marque monogram letters I found at Hobby Lobby.
 They looked beautiful at the party and all the guests were able to take one or two home as party favors.
-I also thought these would be pretty for a New Year’s party.
+These recycled can centerpieces would also be pretty for a wedding reception, birthday, or New Year’s party.

 In case you missed it, be sure to check out the glittered cake topper I make for the cake!